prudhvirajstark/prudhvirajstark/README.md

 - 🌱 I’m currently learning Sensor fusion of Camera, Lidar, Stereo Camera and Radar sensors. <br/>
 - 👯 I’m looking to collaborate on image, video-coding and point cloud data. <br/>
 - 🤔 I’m looking for help with Computer vision. <br/>
-- 💬 Ask me about anything: I am happy to help<br/>
+- 💬 Ask me about anything: I am happy to help. <br/>
 - 📫 How to reach me <a href="mailto:panisettiprudhviraj@gmail.com">*panisettiprudhviraj@gmail.com*</a>.
 </p>